 After this, I found that Turkish grammar was incredibly logical.
-There are so few exceptions, and conjugation and word formation is very consistent and there are no complicated temporal additions to get used to; a nice past tense, two present tenses (one analogous to English’s continuous, and another to the standard present, although grammar explanations will expand on that better), future etc.
+There are few exceptions, conjugation and word formation are very consistent, and there are no complicated temporal additions to get used to.

-One use of the present case, using the present -er ending for example, with the verb dönmek (to turn) is the very familiar third-person singular conjugation döner (it turns) that the Turks are famous for.
+One use of the present case, using the present -er ending for example, with the verb dönmek (“to turn”) is the familiar third-person singular conjugation döner (“it turns”) that the Turks are famous for.

 Yes it is different, but based on my experience with other languages there are way fewer annoying exceptions and pointless structures to deal with.

-If the idea of accusative is confusing to you, I highly recommend you learn Esperanto for a few weeks – use of it in that language helped me understand the accusative better than any technical explanation, as it’s almost the only different/“complicated” grammatical feature of the entire language.
+If the idea of accusative is confusing to you, I highly recommend you learn Esperanto for a few weeks.
+It helped me understand the accusative better than any technical explanation, as it’s almost the only different/“complicated” grammatical feature of the entire language.

 You can accept that the language is different without having to give in to believing that it’s difficult.
 Hopefully some of these tips from my short number of weeks in Turkey can help a little too 🙂